sighupio/fury-kubernetes-monitoring/katalog/kube-proxy-metrics/README.md

 ## Configuration

-Fury distribution kube-proxy-exporter is deployed with the following configuration:
+Fury distribution kube-proxy-metrics is deployed with the following configuration:

 - Resource limits are `20m` for CPU and `40Mi` for memory
 - Listens on port `18443`